 Sweet, smooth, herby, and refreshing!
 Mint Thai Basil Gelato is the perfect thing for hot summer days!
 Use up your fresh herbs for this creamy dessert.

-- Total Time: 50 minutes + chilling time
+- Total Time: 40 minutes plus several hours chilling

 - Yield: 6 servings 1x